-We have been collaborating, and plan to collaborate from time to time in the future, with ODURF's Frank Reidy Research Center for Bioelectrics.
+We have been collaborating, and plan to continue to collaborate, with ODURF's Frank Reidy Research Center for Bioelectrics.
 The NPES technology that is important to our research and future products was originally discovered at the Frank Reidy Center, and it continues to be highly active in sub-microsecond research.
-We believe that we will use the Frank Reidy Center for specific areas of research in respect of our technology.
-In 2014 we entered into a sponsored research agreement with ODURF pursuant to which we funded continued research on NPES at the Frank Reidy Center with key bioelectric scientists in accordance with pre-defined programs.
-To date, we have funded \$1.2 million for sponsored research.
-We obtain rights to the intellectual property resulting from the funded research pursuant to the ODURF and EVMS license agreement.
+We believe that we will continue to use the Frank Reidy Center for specific areas of research in respect of our technology.
+We entered into a research agreement with ODURF in November 2014 pursuant to which we fund continued research on NPES at the Frank Reidy Center with key bioelectric scientists in accordance with pre-defined programs.
+Prior to and ending on the consummation of this offering, the company is obligated to engage ODURF for at least \$1.0 million per annum for sponsored research, which amount is reduced on a pro-rata basis for a partial year.
+We also will obtain rights to the intellectual property resulting from the funded research pursuant to the ODURF and EVMS license agreement.